Could PlayStation 5 and Xbox Series X be swan song for consoles?

 With "technology putting all the manufacturers on the same level" it is the catalogue of games "that will be even more important than in the past for the success of this generation."

-Both Sony and Microsoft have lined up a number of eagerly awaited games to launch with the consoles.
+Not by chance both Sony and Microsoft have lined up a number of eagerly awaited game titles to launch with the consoles.

 © 2020 AFP